-Stormwater Management Guidelines for State & Federal Projects
+Stormwater Management and Erosion and Sediment Control Guidelines for State & Federal Projects

-MDE maintains the publication entitled "Maryland Stormwater Management Guidelines for State & Federal Projects".
+MDE maintains the publication entitled "Maryland Stormwater Management and Erosion and Sediment Control Guidelines for State & Federal Projects".
 These Guidelines supplement the Stormwater Management Regulations (COMAR 26.17.02) and the "2000 Maryland Stormwater Design Manual, Volumes I & II".
-The Guidelines provide information necessary for submittal of stormwater management plans by State and federal agencies to MDE's Water Management Administration for review and approval.
+The Guidelines provide information necessary for submittal of stormwater management and erosion and sediment control plans by State and federal agencies to MDE's Water Management Administration for review and approval.
 The guidelines may be downloaded here:

 Guidelines for State & Federal Projects

-Questions about the Guidelines should be directed to Mr. Jim Tracy at (410) 537-3666 or by email at firstname.lastname@example.org.
+Questions about the Guidelines should be directed to Ms. Amanda Malcolm at (410) 537-3551 or by email at Amanda.Malcolm@maryland.gov.